 The Schaeffler Group is managed by the Board of Managing Directors of Schaeffler AG.
-The Board of Managing Directors currently has eight members: the Chief Executive Officer (CEO), the CEOs of the two divisions Automotive and Industrial, and the Managing Directors responsible for the functions (1) Technology, (2) Operations, (3) Finance, and (4) Human Resources.
+The Board of Managing Directors currently has eight members: the Chairman of the Board of Managing Directors (CEO), the CEOs of the two divisions Automotive and Industrial, and the Managing Directors responsible for the functions (1) Technology , (2) Operations, (3) Finance, and (4) Human Resources.
 Together, the Board of Managing Directors and the Regional CEOs represent the Schaeffler Group's Executive Board.